 I get my patients down to a low dose of the prescription blood pressure medication.

-- I make sure my patients are exercising, keeping their weight down, maintaining lifestyle changes to lower blood pressure, are faithful to a sensible nutritional supplement regime and can track their blood pressures daily at home for me.
+- I make sure my patients are exercising, keeping their weight down, eating properly, maintaining lifestyle changes to lower blood pressure, are faithful to a sensible nutritional supplement regime and can track their blood pressures daily at home for me.

 - I give them a blood pressure log to keep, with parameters on when they need to call me.